-However, Gustav III tried to abolish the Privy Council of Sweden and propably did so out of fear.
+It remains that, as an absolute monarch, Gustav III tried to abolish the Privy Council of Sweden and propably did so out of fear.
 Gustav III’s Union and Security Act of 1789, “swept away most of the powers exercised by the Swedish Riksdag.”
 He “severely curtailed” the Freedom of the Press Act of 1766.
 (See Gustav III, Wiki2.org.)

-However, Sweden defeated Russia at the Battle of Svensksund, Gustav III demonstrating leadership and “greatness.”
+Yet, Sweden defeated Russia at the Battle of Svensksund, Gustav III demonstrating leadership and “greatness.”
 But such “greatness,” Sweden had probably outgrown in its Age of Liberty.

 Love to everyone 💕

 - Catherine the Great by V. Borovikovsky (2 November 2018)

 - Enlightened Despotism in Russia (1 November 2018)

 - Mostly Diderot & Catherine II (the Great) (25 October 2018)